 If you are considering taking a dietary supplement as a natural arthritis pain relief remedy, always talk to your doctor first.
 If you have a product in mind, tell him/her the brand name, or better yet, the name of the company and what you know about them.

-As I mentioned, the 30 questions I asked led us to the #1 natural nutrition company in the U.S. that my husband and I trust for nutritional supplementation.
+As I mentioned, the 30 questions I asked led us to the 'beyond organic' that my husband and I trust for nutritional supplementation.

 After extensively researching natural arthritis pain relief treatments, we discovered five different products that contain all of the arthritis relief nutrients, including glucosamine and other special ingredients to help reduce inflammation, stiffness, and swelling as well as protect joints and provide long lasting relief of arthritis symptoms.